mikependon/RepoDB.NET/pages/tutorials/get-started-sqlserver.md

 #### Executing a SQL Text

-To execute a query use the [ExecuteNonQuery](/operation/executenonquery) method.
+To execute a query, use the [ExecuteNonQuery](/operation/executenonquery) method.

 ```csharp
 using (var connection = new SqlConnection(ConnectionString))